Dmitry Krasilnikov (political science)

-Dmitriy Georgievich Krasilnikov (born 5 May 1971, in Kungur, USSR) is a Russian politologist, a public character, Doctor of Political Science, a professor, and a rector of the Perm University (since 2020).
+Dmitriy Georgievich Krasilnikov (Дми́трий Гео́ргиевич Краси́льников; born 5 May 1971, in Kungur, USSR) is a Russian politologist, a public character, Doctor of Political Science, a professor, and a rector of the Perm University (since 2020).
 A chairman of the Perm Civic Chamber.

 A vice-rector for Strategic Development, Economics and Legal Affairs (from 2011 to 2018), a vice-rector for common questions (from 2018 to 2020), a Head of Chair of State and municipal management (from 2011 to 2018) of the Perm University.
 A researcher of the administrative reform in contemporary Russia and transitional political developments.

 Biography

 In 1993, he graduated from the Department of History of the Perm University.

 From 1993 to 1994, he was a research assistant.
 From 1994 to 1997, he was a post-graduate student at the Department of Russian History.
 In addition, he is a student of Mikhail Suslov.
 In 1997, he defended a dissertation for the Candidate of Historical Sciences.
 The name of dissertation is “The authority in the Transitional Periods of Russian History (1917–1918, 1985–1993): comparative analysis”.
 In 2002, he defended his doctoral thesis “Intersystem political situations in Russia in the XX century” and was awarded the rank of associate professor.

 From 1997 to 2003, he worked as an assistant, Senior Lecturer, Senior Researcher, Associate Professor and professor of Political Sciences of the Perm University.
 From 2004 to 2013, he was the Head of the Regional Institute of Continuing Education.